jhoerr/cloudmesh-manual/docs/_sources/accounts/azure.md.txt

 Now that we have an account we want to test if it works.
 The most convenient way to test your access this from the command line is to install the azure command line client.
-You can access azure servies by just typing command on your local shell.
+You can access azure services by just typing command on your local shell.
 It can be installed on on Windows, macOS and Linux systems.

-For detailed instructions for your system of interrest we recommend you visit the page
+For detailed instructions for your system of interest we recommend you visit the page

 -   <https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest>